 The dream of travel in Australia is intrinsically linked with guaranteed warm temperatures, allowing for endless days spent lounging on beaches, surfing waves, joining sailing trips, and night after night of the infamous Aussie barbecue.
 It’s no surprise then, that most choose to visit the country in the summer months.
 The thing is, much of Australia does get pretty cold, yet the country still has plenty to offer year-round.
 Read More

 I recently worked out that I’ve taken sixty-eight plane journeys in my lifetime.
 Sixty-eight!
 That is a serious amount of hours spent trapped in a capsule in the sky.
 You’d think this level of experience on planes would mean I’m completely at ease in the air, when actually, I remain terrified of flying.
+Yep, you read that right, I have a fear of flying.
 Read More

 For an island so small you can cycle the entire thing in one hour, Gili Trawangan has a huge reputation.
 It’s known as one of South East Asia’s best party destinations for backpackers.
 Recommended to me by numerous travelling friends, I had to include the infamous ‘Gili T’ in my plans for Indonesia, despite the fact that I’m a grandma when it comes to partying these days.